foundersandcoders/ws-software-design-js/README.md

 The process of creating an architecture is the process of creating and organising an app into smaller elements and sets of relationships between those elements.

-There are many ways you might go about this, and which way you choose can depend on many things, not least of which the scale you are working on, the technologies you are working with, the level of abstraction you are working at, as well as (to a lesser extent) your experience and aesthetic sensibilities.
+There are many ways you might go about this, and which way you choose can depend on many things.
+Typically your architecture will be largely determined by _what_ you're building and _who_ you're building it for (that is, features and use cases), as well as the available infrastructure, the abstractions and technologies you are comfortable with and your aesthetic preferences.

 In this part of the workshop, we won't be covering any specific architectural patterns in detail.
 What is more important is to start developing the critical ability to identify distinct elements of your app and their relations.